 What Should I Do If I’m Arrested for Domestic Violence?

-If you have been charged with domestic violence, you can and should call the Law Offices of Kevin Trombold at (206) 249-9656.
+If you have been charged with domestic violence, you can and should call the Law Offices of Kevin Trombold at (206) 249-9656 to speak with a domestic violence attorney.
 The longer you wait, the less time there is to build a domestic violence defense.
 But the sooner you act, the sooner you can put this behind you.